10 Questions About Restless Legs Syndrome

-No one knows the exact number of people with restless legs syndrome.
-About 10% of the population is affected, and about 2% to 3% have moderate to severe symptoms that affect their quality of life.
-We do know that:
+About 10% of people have restless legs syndrome, also called RLS.
+About 2% to 3% of them have moderate to severe symptoms that affect their quality of life.
+Also:

-- Most people with severe disease are middle-aged or older
+- Most people with severe RLS are middle-aged or older.

 Does Restless Legs Syndrome Ever Go Away by Itself?

-For those with RLS symptoms caused by a medical condition, treatment of that condition can relieve or improve their restless legs syndrome.
+For people with RLS symptoms caused by a medical condition, treatment of that condition can improve their RLS.

 Can Restless Legs Syndrome Develop Into Something More Serious?

-Most people with restless legs syndrome have the "idiopathic" form -- meaning there's no known cause.
-For them, says Buchfuhrer, "there is no risk of progression to more serious conditions, such as Parkinson's disease."
+Most people with restless legs syndrome have the "idiopathic" form, meaning there's no known cause.
+For them, there is no risk of RLS becoming something more serious like Parkinson's disease.

 How Can I Get a Good Night's Sleep Despite Restless Legs Syndrome?

-Experts agree that simply changing behavior can often help you sleep if you have restless legs syndrome.
-For those with mild to moderate RLS, these steps could reduce or prevent symptoms:
+Experts agree that simply changing your behavior can often help you sleep if you have restless legs syndrome.
+For people with mild to moderate RLS, these steps can reduce or prevent symptoms:

 - Stop smoking, or at least cut back.